microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

     ...}
     }

-In connection with `reference` Elements, Resources are defined with `reference` search parameters which allow querying for Resource instances that contain references to other Resources.
+In connection with `reference` Elements, Resources also have `reference` search parameters which allow querying for Resource instances that contain references to other Resources.

 For example, the following search is for all `DiagnosticReport` Resource instances that reference `Patient/f201`.